Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: RQ3: What can we train students on AI usage?

-In addition to instructions on AI use (and regular lectures on programming and data science domain knowledge), students moved from HW0's 15-minute time-limited tasks to HW1 and HW2's bi-weekly assignments (\cref{table:hw-details}).
-Therefore, when we analyze students' behavioral changes pre- to post-demo, any improvement is a result of both extended time on task and the instruction, and students' room for improvement builds on top of gains already afforded by extended practice time and baseline instructional exposure.
+By comparing student behaviors pre- to post-demo (\cref{susbec:demo}), we collected preliminary signals on what AI use skills might be more easily acquirable than others.
+Note that in addition to instructions on AI use (and regular lectures on programming and data science knowledge), students moved from HW0's 15-minute tasks to bi-weekly assignments (\cref{table:hw-details}).
+Therefore, any improvement pre- to post-demo is a result of both extended time-on-task and the instruction, and any room for improvement builds on top of gains already afforded by extended practice time and baseline instruction.